 The rims of eyes may become red and crusty.

-Treatments and home remedies
+Treatment and home remedies

-Using these medications for eyelid psoriasis can help someone with psoriasis avoid the potential side effects of topical steroids.
+Using these medications for eyelid psoriasis can help prevent the potential side effects of topical steroids.

 Home remedies and self-care